spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 ```

 Starting with the __init__() method.
 This method simply instantiates the Open CV Video Capture object and sets it as the 'video' property.
-Next, the __del__() method releases the Video CApture object when the class is deleted.
+Next, the __del__() method releases the Video Capture object when the class is deleted.

 The get_frame() method is a bit more interesting.
 It is very similar to the code used to test the YOLO object detector.
-The method gets the bext frame of video, uses the YOLO model to detect objects, and converts the results to a pandas dataframe.
+The method gets the next frame of video, uses the YOLO model to detect objects, and converts the results to a pandas dataframe.
 Then, the code loops through the detected objects looking for the 'person' label.
-When the person is found, the coordinates of the bounding box are extracted. the frame is cropped using the bounding box and saved as sign_frame.
+When the person is found, the coordinates of the bounding box are extracted.
+The frame is cropped using the bounding box and saved as sign_frame.
 Now, at this point there are 2 video frames.
 The first is the original frame, this one will be used to show the bounding box and the classification label to the user.
-The other frame (i.e., sign_frame) is the cropped frame and is used to classification.
+The other frame (i.e., sign_frame) is the cropped frame and is used for classification.
 This frame is never shown to the user.
 Ok, so there are 2 frames.
 Moving on.
 The sign_frame is then resized to 350 by 350.
 Meanwhile, the rectangle demonstrating the bounding box is drawn on the original frame.
 This method ends with both the original and the sign_frame being returned.

 Finally there is the process_clip() method.
 This method accepts a clip of 50 frames and performs the feature extraction.
-First the length of the clip is determined and saved as the nim_frames.
+First the length of the clip is determined and saved as 'num_frames'.
 Then the feature and mask variables are created.
 Note that the mask variable is created as ones and never changed.
 As I mentioned previously, the masks are not really needed anymore since the clips are all the same length.
 The frames are then passed to the feature extractor.
 Then the method returns the features and the masks, that's it.

 ### The build_feature_extractor function